 “British.”
 Elle corrected, trying to keep her tone even.
 “But I haven’t lived there since I was a kid.”

 “Okay, well – all right.
 I’ll just let you get on with your work.
 Elle.”
 Brian said, offering her a small smile.
-He took a step backwards, once again without looking, and this time knocking into Darrin Montgomery their sub-editor.
+He took a step backwards, once again without looking, and this time knocked into Darrin Montgomery their sub-editor.
 “Oh, sorry.”

 Turning away from the new splutters of apology, Elle opened her flash drive and clicked open her latest article about a community centre planning to offer emergency accommodation over the Christmas holiday.
 Elle looked through it once more before sending it to the deputy editor.